-SPED 420 Special Education Practicum III Provides students with a one-day weekly field experience in an off-campus program for exceptional students.
-The course is offered to students in the senior year of the program.
-It is intended to provide them with an extended opportunity to apply Special Education concepts and practices in a field based setting, and to particularly give them an opportunity to apply the knowledge and skills they are learning in the concurrent courses, SPED 410 Methods for Teaching Reading and Related Language Arts, K-12 and SPED 402 Methods for Teaching Math, Science, Social Studies K-12.
-Weekly on campus seminar is held in conjunction with the field work.
+SPED 420 Special Education Practicum III

+Provides students with a supervised, one-day weekly field experience in an approved special education setting during the fall or spring semester.
+In Practicum III, students assume responsibility for planning and teaching selected lessons under the direction of their cooperating teacher.
+This course provides students with an opportunity to apply the knowledge and skills presented in these corequisite courses: SPED 410 Methods for Teaching Reading and Related Language Arts, K-12 and SPED 402 Methods for Teaching Math, Science, Social Studies K-12.
+A weekly on-campus seminar is required.
 Students must reserve one full day per week for this practicum.
 Taken concurrently with SPED 401 Methods for Teaching Reading and Language Arts and SPED 402 Methods for Teaching Math, Science and Social Studies.

-Prerequisite: Special Education major, minimum 2.75 GPA, Practicum II 2 Credits
+Prerequisites: Special Education major; minimum 2.75 GPA; SPED 310, SPED 320 2 Credits